katzenpost/katzenpost/docs/specs/threat_model.rst

 3. compulsion attacks
 =====================

+**Adversary capability:** The adversary uses forceful means to procure the information they are after: violence, legal system, remotely compromising mix nodes using a zero day from the black market etc.

+**Conclusion**

 Reply Blocks (SURBs), forward and reply Sphinx packets [SPHINX09]_ are all vulnerable to the compulsion threat, if they are captured by an adversary.
 The adversary can request iterative decryptions or keys